coffee2code/add-admin-javascript/readme.txt

 == Installation ==

-1. Unzip `add-admin-javascript.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `add-admin-javascript.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to "Appearance" -> "Admin JavaScript" and add some JavaScript to be added into all admin pages.